raspberrypi/documentation/raspbian/applications/camera.md

 raspistill -t 2000 -o image.jpg -q 5
 ```

-Force the preview to appear at coordinate 100,100, with width 300 pixels and height 200 pixels:
+Force the preview to appear at the coordinates 100,100 with width 300 pixels and height 200 pixels:

 ```bash
 raspistill -t 2000 -o image.jpg -p 100,100,300,200